pgonzalezalv/lingi2401-report/report.md

 Further on, trying to contribute is quite another story, at least for this project.
 In deed, the most difficult part is to make contact with a person behind Firefox Focus to get some help.
 Both the mailing list and the irc channel seemed to be dead.
 I believe this is due that it is still a small community.

 Moreover, the documentation given on the project repository is well made but not sufficient for a beginner like me.
 I spent more time trying to solve problems than being able to contribute on the project.
-Some of these problems  are still unsolved, and finding solution takes a lot of time.
+Some of these problems  are still unsolved, and finding solutions takes a lot of time.
 Not being able to get a first contact didn't help either.

 To put it in a nutshell, although I didn't make a pull request, I however discovered a few things on the way: how to fill a detailed issue on GitHub; how important it is to have feedback for a project to both do something useful and keep the motivation; learned a lot about how Mozilla organizes it's open source community; the basics of the Kotlin language used for Android development; working on an open source project is more difficult than it seems.